kofithesoldier/Finance_Accounting-project/README.md

 This project provides a comprehensive SQL practice environment for learners aiming to develop their skills from basic to advanced SQL in accounting and finance.
 It includes a realistic multi-table dataset with customers, employees, vendors, invoices, payments, budgets, and expenses.

 # Dataset Creation
+The dataset was created with careful attention to realism.
+The process started by dropping tables if they existed to avoid conflicts before creation.
+The tables were then created with appropriate primary and foreign keys to maintain referential integrity.

 The dataset was manually created to reflect common accounting and finance scenarios.
 It contains the following tables: